 IT is taken with such notability that it is even implemented in the Armenian government.
 In 2000, the government recognized the growing importance of the Armenian IT industry and designated ICT (information and communications technology) as one of the country’s priority sectors.
 As a result, they established the Innovative Solutions and Technologies Center to collaborate in education and research and development.

 Armenia has hosted several high-profile industry events that have attracted worldwide interest.
-A total of 2,500 people from over 70 nations attended the 2019 World Congress on Information Technology.
-The biennial Global Innovation Forum, hosted by the Foundation for Armenian Science and Technology, attracts notable speakers.
+A total of 4,500 people from over 80 nations attended the 2022 World Congress on Information Technology.
+The biennial Global Innovation Forum attracts notable speakers.
 A local industry association, the Enterprise Incubator Foundation, offers an annual ArmTech conference, while the Union for Advanced Technology Enterprises hosts a yearly DigiTech conference.
 Armenia has sponsored an Engineering Week in recent years to enhance the engineering and industrial component of Armenia’s ICT economy.

 What Will Be the Cost of Hiring Software Developers From Armenia?